Historical account and ultra-simple proofs of Descartes's rule of signs, De Gua, Fourier, and Budan's rule

-\vstretch 1 It is to be observed that Descartes's rule can be deduced easily from Budan's, and that it is not only valid for polynomials, but also for functions that own an §n§\nohyphenation-th derivative of constant sign inside some interval §[a,b]§ (see \thm \proclref{genBudan} below).
-In particular, it is valid for polynomial with fractional exponents.
+\normalbottom It is to be observed that Descartes' rule can be deduced easily from the Budan's, and that it is not only valid for polynomials, but also for functions that admit an §n§\nohyphenation-th differential of constant sign inside some interval §\`]a,b]§ (see \thm \proclref{FourierThm} below).
+Also, in an interesting paper dealing with recent discoveries in this domain, it was noted by Curtis in 1918 that Budan's rule gives the exact number of roots between §a§ and §b§, if and only if all the roots of the polynomial are real (\cite{Cu}).
 A somewhat vague proof of Budan's rule was given in Dickson (\cite{Di}).
-For the most part, proofs of Budan's rule fail to be sufficiently rigorous to comply with modern standards.
-In particular, we believe that an argument equivalent to the least-upper bound property cannot be avoided in general analytic proofs, valid for functions of the above-mentioned type. \hstretch{-1} Nevertheless, in the case of polynomials, algebraic proofs can also be given, in the spirit of Descartes's strategy above (this is in fact the way Budan proved his theorem).
-Another modern and simple algebraic treatment, based on Descartes's rule, can be found in \cite{Co}.
+Often, proofs of Budan's rule, and in particular the proofs of Budan's and Fourier's, fail to be sufficiently rigorous to comply with modern standards, even though they would be valid if suitably completed.
+In particular, we believe that an argument equivalent to the least-upper bound property cannot be avoided in general analytic proofs, valid for functions of the above-mentioned type.
+Nevertheless, in the case of polynomials, algebraic proofs can also be given, using Descartes' rule or Segner's lemma (this is in fact the way Budan proved his theorem).
+Another modern and simple algebraic treatment, based on Descartes' rule, can be found in \cite{Co}.
+This last proof is probably the simplest that will ever been invented and, being algebraic, has moreover the merit of being valid for polynomials with coefficients in real fields.
+However, it cannot be generalized to classes of functions beyond polynomials.
+In this paper, a rigorous treatment of Fourier's rule will be presented, valid for a more general class of functions.

-\vstretch 1 In 1828, an extremely simple demonstration of Descartes's rule was found by Gauss (\cite{Ga}).
-It is exposed in a somewhat more understandable form in \cite{Di}.
-Despite its simplicity, it does not seem to be well known, even by renowned mathematicians (in \cite{Di}, Dickson said the proof was communicated to him by Curtiss, and seemed to ignore it is due to Gauss).
-This may explain why proofs for Descartes's rule are still being invented.
-The neatly simple proof of Gauss is algebraic, following, once more, Descartes's strategy above, and is based on sign alternation considerations only.
-In the same paper, Gauss explicitly states the first of the two extensions mentioned above, together with an assertion involving De~Gua's rule (implicitly).
-Curiously, Abraham Adrian Albert was unsatisfied with the proof of Gauss, and produced a more complicated proof in 1943~ (\cite{Al}). \vstretch 1